Frequently Asked Questions

 - Q:Do we offer gift certificates?

 - A:Yes.
 A Stark Bro's gift certificate makes a great gift for family or friends.
 Each one comes with our latest catalog and a letter that explains how to redeem the certificate.
-If you are interested in ordering gift certificates, contact our customer support team at 800.325.4180.
+Gift certificates are available to order on our website or by contacting our customer support team at 800.325.4180.

 - Q:How many years before my tree will bear fruit?